 The Chrysalis Program

 Here at BTSF, we are dedicated to helping our community end violence against all genders.
 Through our workshops in The Chrysalis Program, we inspire participants to take control of their lives.
 We empower survivors by providing education; investing in their futures and helping break the cycle of abuse.

-BTSF, in partnership with Family Bridges USA, offers the workshops below to all our participants.
+BTSF, offers the workshops below to all our participants.
 Please note that other workshops are currently in development.
 Please contact us for a complete list of workshops.

 Domestic Abuse in the Family